Mother-In-Law Moving In? Here’s How Much It Costs to Add a Small Kitchenette

 Plumbing

 Even in more simple kitchenette designs, a sink is fairly standard.
-The average cost to install a new sink in a room with existing plumbing ranges from $100 to over $1,000.
+The cost to install a new sink in a room with existing plumbing is $100 to $1,600.

-Additionally, if you need to run pipes underground, whether or not you have a concrete slab or crawl space underneath significantly impacts the price.
+Additionally, if you need to run pipes underground, whether you have a concrete slab or crawl space underneath significantly affects the price.
 Ruhoff shares that, with a crawl space, adding new plumbing is easy, but if your contractor needs to break concrete, you’ll pay more for the additional labor.

 Additionally, Ruhoff tells us that the type of pre-existing pipes in your home influences cost.
 Homes with old pipes require more complicated (and, therefore, more expensive) plumbing jobs.